lrc-se/bth-sg-client/vue.md

 --------

 The architecture and use of Vue should be familiar to users of both React and AngularJS, as it shares significant features with both of them – by the creators' own admission.
-What Vue has done, however, is take the *good* parts of those frameworks, while leaving the less attractive parts behind, combining them into a new whole that is greater than the sum of its parts.
+What Vue has done, however, is take the *good* parts of those frameworks while leaving the less attractive parts behind, combining them into a new whole that is greater than the sum of its parts.